i502Club/OS_Square/readme.md

 NOTE: This install includes a version of Square.Connect dll and 3 supporting dlls which the installer should place in the bin directory.
 Please back up your bin directory as a precaution in the event there is some unforeseen incompatability.
-This module is the evolution of an earlier version that worked with the NBrightBuy system before it's change to Open Store.
-The project also references the DotNetNuke.DependencyInjection library in preperation for core support.
-Version 2.0.1 is the 1st public version which is based on internal work that began when Open Store was known as NBStore.
+This module is the evolution of an earlier version(v1) that worked with the NBrightBuy system before it's change to Open Store.
+The project also references the DotNetNuke.DependencyInjection library in preparation for core support.  v2.0.3 is the 1st public version.

- Development
+ ### Development
  ===========

  1. Install the module into your development enviroment.